phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

     /* At the end of the process, PHP will purge its interned string buffer, and thus free() our "foo" string itself */

-It's all about garbage collection you've learnt about in the :doc:`../zvals/memory_management` chapter.
+It's all about garbage collection.

 When a string is interned, its GC flags are changed to add the ``IS_STR_INTERNED`` flag, whatever the memory allocation class they use (permanent or request based).